William Strauss

 William Strauss (December 5, 1947 – December 18, 2007) was an American author, playwright, theater director, and lecturer.
-As an author, he is known for his work with Neil Howe on social generations and for Strauss–Howe generational theory.
+As an author, he is known for his work with Neil Howe on social generations; they created the Strauss–Howe generational theory and coined the term Millennials.
 He is also known as the co-founder and director of the satirical musical theater group the Capitol Steps, and as the co-founder of the Cappies, a critics and awards program for high school theater students.

-Biography
+Early life and education

 Strauss was born in Chicago and grew up in Burlingame, California.
 He graduated from Harvard University in 1969.
-In 1973, he received a JD from Harvard Law School and a master's in public policy from Harvard's John F. Kennedy School of Government, where he was a member of the program's first graduating class.
+In 1973, he received a JD from Harvard Law School and a master's in public policy from Harvard Kennedy School, where he was a member of the program's first graduating class.

+Career

-After receiving his degrees, Strauss worked in Washington, DC as a policy aid to the Presidential Clemency Board, directing a research team writing a report on the impact of the Vietnam War on the generation that was drafted.
+After receiving his degrees, Strauss worked in Washington, D.C., as a policy aid to the Presidential Clemency Board, directing a research team writing a report on the impact of the Vietnam War on the generation that was drafted.

 In 1978, Strauss and Lawrence Baskir co-authored two books on the Vietnam War, Chance and Circumstance, and Reconciliation after Vietnam.
-Strauss later worked at the U.S. Department of Energy and as a committee staffer for Senator Charles Percy, and in 1980 he became chief counsel and staff director of the Subcommittee on Energy, Nuclear Proliferation, and Government Processes.
+Strauss later worked at the U.S. Department of Energy and as a committee staffer for U.S. Senator Charles Percy, and in 1980 he became chief counsel and staff director of the Subcommittee on Energy, Nuclear Proliferation, and Government Processes.